idaholab/moose/framework/doc/content/source/vectorpostprocessors/ElementVariablesDifferenceMax.md

 - the first (X in Cartesian) coordinate of the location of the maximum difference

-- the second (X in Cartesian) coordinate of the location of the maximum difference
+- the second (Y in Cartesian) coordinate of the location of the maximum difference

-- the third (X in Cartesian) coordinate of the location of the maximum difference
+- the third (Z in Cartesian) coordinate of the location of the maximum difference

 ## Example input syntax